-(also known as: neglecting base rates, base rate neglect, base rate bias [form of], prosecutor's fallacy [form of])
+(also known as: neglecting base rates, base rate neglect, prosecutor's fallacy [form of])

 Only 6% of applicants make it into this school, but my son is brilliant!
 They are certainly going to accept him!

-Faith healing works, but not all the time, especially when one’s faith is not strong enough (as generally indicated by the size of one’s financial offering).
+Example #2: Faith healing "works," but not all the time, especially when one’s faith is not strong enough (as generally indicated by the size of one’s financial offering).
 Unbiased, empirical tests, demonstrate that a small but noticeable percentage of people are cured of “incurable” diseases such as cancer.

 Explanation: This is true.
 However, what is not mentioned in the above is the number of cases of cancer that just go away without any kind of faith healing, in other words, the base rate of cancer remission.
 It is a statistical necessity that among those with cancer, there will be a percentage with spontaneous remission.
 If that percentage is the same as the faith-healing group, then that is what is to be expected, and no magic or divine healing is taking place.
 The following is from the American Cancer Society: